-Optimal Window’s page file settings for SQL Server
+Optimal Window’s OS page file settings for SQL Server

 What is the Windows OS page file?